nhejazi/ser2021_mediation_workshop/06-estimation-natural-interventional.md

    estimate.

 ### Estimate with doubly robust methods based on the EIF
+We are showing the one-step estimator (generalization of A-IPW)

 The EIF for the parameter $\Psi(P)(a^{\prime}, \hat{g}_{M \mid a^{\star},W})$,
 where, again, $\hat{g}_{M \mid a^{\star}, W}$ is assumed known, is given by: